google/torchax/README.md

 ## Saving and Loading Checkpoints

-You can use `torchax.save_checkpoint` and `torchax.load_checkpoint` to save and load your training state.
-The state can be a dictionary containing the model's weights, optimizer state, and any other information you want to save.
+You can save and load your training state using `torchax.save_checkpoint` and `torchax.load_checkpoint`.
+The state can be a dictionary containing the model's weights, optimizer state, and any other relevant information.

 ```python
 import torchax